10 Steps to Optimize SQL Database Performance

 If possible, all changes should be tested in at least one other multi-user environment, even if it is a synthetic test like the one mentioned earlier in this white paper.
 It is critical that you can quantify the impact of the change being made and guarantee that figure.

 Getting things right the first time helps you save operational budget.
-Utilizing features such as the index analysis capabilities within Plan Explorer is a great way to ensure that queries are optimized before being launched into the wild, where you would have to hunt through murky waters to find a killer query.
+Utilizing features such as the index analysis capabilities within Plan Explorer is a great way to ensure that SQL queries are optimized before being launched into the wild, where you would have to hunt through murky waters to find a killer query.
 Don't put yourself in that position—make sure you collaborate with your developers or vendors ahead of time to make sure very few of these killer problems ever make it into production.

 Leverage the Knowledge of Your Peers